Lawmakers to proactively release sex misconduct documents

 SACRAMENTO, Calif.
 (AP) — The California Legislature is promising more transparency in releasing sexual misconduct records.

 Senate and Assembly leaders said Tuesday they will proactively release documents related to substantiated claims of sexual harassment involving lawmakers or senior staff.
-They didn’t specify how the records will be disseminated.

 Their commitment comes in response to a letter from the Capitol Correspondents Association of California asking the Legislature to adopt a more consistent policy for releasing sexual misconduct records.
 The association represents credentialed media covering the Capitol, including The Associated Press.